and welcome to our German Word of the Day.

 ‘Mann, die hat vielleicht Beine!’

-Well Steve, that is actually a really good question, and I almost forgot about this meaning of vielleicht.
+That’s actually a really good question, Steve, and I almost forgot about this meaning of vielleicht.
 Germans do use it sometimes to express that something was REALLY something.
 For example:

 - Puh, die U-Bahn war heute vielleicht mal voll.